New Critical Operational Technology Vulnerabilities Found on NicheStack – Mitigation Advised

-Forescout Research Labs and JFrog Security Research have discovered a set of 14 new vulnerabilities affecting the NicheStack TCP/IP stack, which we are collectively calling INFRA:HALT.
-The new vulnerabilities allow for remote code execution, denial of service, information leak, TCP spoofing, or DNS cache poisoning.
+Forescout Research Labs with support from Medigate Labs have discovered a set of 13 new vulnerabilities affecting the Nucleus TCP/IP stack, which we are collectively calling NUCLEUS:13.
+The new vulnerabilities allow for remote code execution, denial of service, and information leak.

 The table below shows the newly discovered vulnerabilities.
-All versions of NicheStack before version 4.3 (the latest at the time of research), including NicheLite, are affected.
-The patches released by HCC Embedded are available upon request.
 Rows are colored according to the CVSS score: yellow for medium or high and red for critical.